 — Brian T. Donohue (@BrianTDonohue77) November 14, 2019

 Question 5: How do you demonstrate compassion in your classroom?

 Sometimes it can be difficult to build a cornerstone of kindness in the classroom.
 In these moments, it’s helpful to remember what other educators do to rise above.
 Mykel Estes recommends always setting an example.

 — Mykel J. Estes, MEd (@EdTechMykel) November 14, 2019

 Question 6: How do you address non-compassionate behavior in a teachable way?

 While many educators might consider non-compassionate behavior, assign consequences and move forward, this isn’t necessarily the most teachable approach.
 Placing kindness as the cornerstone of classroom management, like Carrie Farrell suggests, empowers students and honors their emotional journey.

 A6: Fill them with empathy, give them a role to facilitate compassion #everfiedchat

 — Carrie L. Farrell (@CarrieLFarrell7) November 14, 2019

-Q7 Let’s not forget our colleagues – how can we make school workplaces kinder?
+Question 7: Let’s not forget our colleagues – how can we lead with kindness in the school workplace?